kubeflow/community/subprojects/maturity_requirements.md

 ### Experimental

-Not all pieces of the project are in place yet, and it might not be available for users yet.
+Not all pieces of the project are in place, and it may not be ready for wider adoption.
 User feedback around the UX of the project is desired, such as for Custom Resource Definition APIs, technical implementation details, and planned use-cases for the project.
-Maintainer may remove the project without prior notice.
+The project may be removed without prior notice.

 #### Requirements